 NO PROJECT WILL BE ACCEPTED MORE THAN THREE DAYS LATE

-Participation & Daily Activities:
+Speaking / Daily Activities:

 If a student is absent, it is their responsibility to make-up assignments, quizzes, or tests within three days per CCSD policy.
 There is a calendar on my website with information about what the class has done each day.
 Students are responsible for looking at my class website and turning in appropriate assignments, as well as keeping their notebooks/binders up to date.
-If a student needs a handout for the day he/she was absent, there will be extra copies in the bins in the classroom. *Students must write "Absent" on all Absent work or it will not be counted as Late Work and therefore will not be accepted!
+If a student needs a handout for the day he/she was absent, there will be extra copies in the bins in the classroom. *Students must write “Absent” on all Absent work or it will be counted as Late Work and therefore not accepted!

 The Foreign Language Department does not offer extra credit assignments.
 However, at the beginning of each quarter, students will receive two “late homework” passes.
 If an assignment is graded on completion the student can turn in the homework pass in lieu of the assignment.
-Yet, if the assignment is graded on accuracy the student is allowed to staple the homework pass to the assignment and turn it in late (up to three days) without penalty.
+Yet, if the assignment is graded on accuracy the student is allowed to staple the late homework pass to the assignment and turn it in late (up to three days) without penalty.
 Those students who do not use their late homework passes will be able to turn them in at the end of the quarter for 5 extra credit points each in the homework category.
 Keep in mind that the safekeeping of the late homework passes is solely the student’s responsibility.
-No extra credit points will be awarded if the late homework pass is lost.
+No extra credit points will be awarded if the homework pass is lost.

 *Students that participate in the Foreign Language Fair may receive extra credit at teacher discretion.